fido-device-onboard/client-sdk-fidoiot/docs/tpm.md

 Following steps should be performed if FDO TPM* [TPM-Library-Installation-Script](../utils/install_tpm_libs.sh) script is not used to setup FDO TPM* libraries.
 Install only tpm2-tss library to enable TPM* enabled FDO Client SDK code compilation.
 To enable compilation and execution of TPM* enabled FDO Client SDK code, install all libraries namely: tpm2-tss, tpm2-abrmd, tpm2-tools, and tpm2-tss-engine.

-- tpm2-tss-3.0.3
+- tpm2-tss-4.0.0

   This is the main library that creates commands per Trusted Computing Group (TCG) specification to use the TPM*.
-It uses release version 3.0.3 of the library.
+It uses release version 4.0.0 of the library.

   - Source Code

-    The library can be downloaded from [tpm2-tss-3.0.3-download](https://github.com/tpm2-software/tpm2-tss/releases/download/3.0.3/tpm2-tss-3.0.3.tar.gz)
+    The library can be downloaded from [tpm2-tss-4.0.0-download](https://github.com/tpm2-software/tpm2-tss/releases/download/4.0.0/tpm2-tss-4.0.0.tar.gz)

   - Build and Installation Process

-    The build and installation process can be found at [tpm2-tss-3.0.3-install](https://github.com/tpm2-software/tpm2-tss/blob/2.3.x/INSTALL.md)
+    The build and installation process can be found at [tpm2-tss-4.0.0-install](https://github.com/tpm2-software/tpm2-tss/blob/4.0.0/INSTALL.md)

-- tpm2-abrmd-2.4.0
+- tpm2-abrmd-3.0.0

   This is an optional but recommended library (daemon) to use TPM* in the device.
 This daemon will act as a resource manager for the TPM*, for all I/O calls that happen with the device.
-It uses release version 2.4.0 of the library.
+It uses release version 3.0.0 of the library.

   - Source Code

-    The library can be downloaded from [tpm2-abrmd-2.4.0-download](https://github.com/tpm2-software/tpm2-abrmd/releases/download/2.4.0/tpm2-abrmd-2.4.0.tar.gz)
+    The library can be downloaded from [tpm2-abrmd-3.0.0-download](https://github.com/tpm2-software/tpm2-abrmd/releases/download/3.0.0/tpm2-abrmd-3.0.0.tar.gz)

     Alternatively, the in-kernel RM /dev/tpmrm0 can be used.
 Please see section on Compiling FDO.

   - Build and Installation Process

-    The build and installation process found at [tpm2-abrmd-2.4.0-install](https://github.com/tpm2-software/tpm2-abrmd/blob/master/INSTALL.md)
+    The build and installation process found at [tpm2-abrmd-3.0.0-install](https://github.com/tpm2-software/tpm2-abrmd/blob/master/INSTALL.md)

-- tpm2-tools-5.0
+- tpm2-tools-5.4

   This library provides the necessary tools to interact and perform operations using the TPM*, to the users.
-It uses release version 5.0 of the library.
+It uses release version 5.4 of the library.

   - Source Code

-    The library can be downloaded from [tpm2-tools-5.0-download](https://github.com/tpm2-software/tpm2-tools/releases/download/5.0/tpm2-tools-5.0.tar.gz)
+    The library can be downloaded from [tpm2-tools-5.4-download](https://github.com/tpm2-software/tpm2-tools/releases/download/5.4/tpm2-tools-5.4.tar.gz)

   - Build and Installation Process

-    The build and installation process can be found at [tpm2-tools-5.0-install](https://github.com/tpm2-software/tpm2-tools/blob/4.0.X/INSTALL.md)
+    The build and installation process can be found at [tpm2-tools-5.4-install](https://github.com/tpm2-software/tpm2-tools/blob/4.0.X/INSTALL.md)

-- tpm2-tss-engine-1.1.0
+- tpm2-openssl-1.1.1

-  This library provides the OpenSSL* engine, which performs the OpenSSL* cryptography operation using the keys inside the TPM*.
-It uses release version 1.1.0 of the library.
+  This library implements a provider that integrates the TPM 2.0 operations to the OpenSSL 3.0 to perform the OpenSSL* cryptography operation using the keys inside the TPM*.
+It uses release version 1.1.1 of the library.

   - Source Code

-    The library can be downloaded from [tpm2-tss-engine-download](https://github.com/tpm2-software/tpm2-tss-engine/archive/v1.1.0.zip)
+    The library can be downloaded from [tpm2-openssl-download](https://github.com/tpm2-software/tpm2-openssl/releases/download/1.1.1/tpm2-openssl-1.1.1.tar.gz)

   - Build and Installation Process

-    The build and installation process can be found at [tpm2-tss-engine-install](https://github.com/tpm2-software/tpm2-tss-engine/blob/v1.1.0/INSTALL.md)
+    The build and installation process can be found at [tpm2-openssl](https://github.com/tpm2-software/tpm2-openssl/blob/master/docs/INSTALL.md)

 ## 3. Compiling Intel safestringlib